charliemday/django-boilerplate/README.md

 # boilerplate-backend
-Starter for using Django Rest Framework
+Starter for using Django Rest Framework with some Authentication using Django Tokens

 ## Setup